mmig/libflac.js/README.md

 > NOTE the `WebAssembly` variant does not create "binary-perfect" FLAC files
      compared to the other library variants, or compared to the FLAC command-line tool.
-     That is, comparing the encoding result byte-by-byte with encoding result from the `asm.js` variants, or separately encoded data using the FLAC command-line tool, results are different for the `WebAssembly` variant.
+     That is, comparing the encoding results byte-by-byte with encoding results from the `asm.js` variants, or separately encoded data using the FLAC command-line tool, results are different for the `WebAssembly` variant.
-     However, decoding these "binary-different" FLAC files (using `WebAssembly`, or `asm.js` or the command-line tool) results in the same WAV data again.
+     However, the reverse operation, decoding these "binary-different" FLAC files (using `WebAssembly`, or `asm.js` or the command-line tool) results in the same WAV data again.
 		 _It seems, the `WebAssembly` variant chooses different frame-sizes while encoding; e.g. the max. frame-size may differ from when encoding with the `asm.js` variant or with the command-line tool._